THE ULTIMATE SHOULDER WORKOUT GUIDE

 OVERHEAD BAND PRESS

 HOW TO DO IT: For the overhead shoulder band press anchor the resistance band to something in front of you just lower than chest level.
 Take the resistance band in both hands and walk yourself back a few feet.
 Begin to press upward with both hands to overhead position.
-Do two sets of 15 reps with a three second hold.
-Try to do very deliberate high-quality reps.
+Do two sets of 15 repetitions with a three second hold.
+Try to do very deliberate high-quality repetitions.

 WHAT MAKES IT EFFECTIVE: In this variation, the resistance isn’t coming from the ground up, like it would in a typical dumbbell or barbell shoulder press.
 The band is pulling you toward the front, so you’ll have to activate the muscles the rear delt and the rotator cuff muscles.
-We need the support of the rotator cuff muscles to do overhead activities, so it’s important that we warm it up.
+We need the support of the rotator cuff muscles to provide shoulder stability to do overhead activities, so it’s important that we warm it up.

-FOUNDATIONAL STRENGTH MOVES
+FOUNDATIONAL STRENGTH SHOULDER EXERCISES

 While it’s important to use targeted shoulder exercises with lighter weights to zero in on these muscles, foundational moves are just as important.